Patient Experience

 Radiation therapy is a type of cancer treatment that kills cancerous cells and shrinks tumors.
-It focuses high-energy beams on cancer cells while avoiding or minimizing damage to the surrounding tissue as much as possible.
+It focuses high-energy beams on cancer while avoiding or minimizing damage to the surrounding tissue as much as possible, usually with minimal pain and side effects.

-The team works closely with medical and surgical oncologists to provide personalized treatment plans for our patients.
-At minimum, two of our radiation oncologists collaborate on each individual case.
-This multidisciplinary approach is why many patients come to us for a second opinion about their treatment plans.
+Our team works closely with medical and surgical oncologists to provide each patient with a personalized treatment plan.
+This approach is why many patients come to us for a second opinion about their cancer treatment.

 To make an appointment or to learn more about our program, call 410-328-6080.